 Curious about what a freelancer is?
 Interested in hiring one?
-In this article, we’ll explain how a freelancer is different than a regular employee.
-We’ll then explain how you can use the unique advantages of freelancers to help your business grow.
+In this article, we’ll explain how a freelancer is different from a regular employee.
+We’ll then discuss how you can use the unique advantages of using freelancers to help your business grow.

-A Freelancer is someone who works on a contract basis for a company, rather than working as a full-time employee.
-Typically, freelancers work for more than one company at the same time.
+A Freelancer is someone who works on a contract basis for a client, rather than working as a full-time employee.
+Typically, freelancers work for more than one client at the same time.
 They work independently, often setting their own hours and managing their own work lives.

 Why are there so many freelancers?

 If you have heard of freelancing before, you might think of it as something more common to writers or graphic designers.
-While these fields are indeed popular for freelancers, so are many others, like statistics, web development, and accounting.
+While these fields indeed boast numerous freelancers, so do many others, like statistics, web development, and accounting.
 The truth is, if you have a business interest, there is likely a freelancer who does work in that area.

 Below, we’ve outlined several ways using a freelancer can help your business grow and flourish.